wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Ancestries/Ancestries.md

 \
 Your speed determines how far you can move when traveling (["Adventuring"](#Adventuring_adventuring)) and fighting ([“Combat”](#Combat_combat)).

-**Languages**
-\
-By virtue of your ancestry, your character can speak, read, and write certain languages.

 <!-- style:sidebar -->
 > **Senses** \
 > Most members of most ancestries (including all ancestries listed here) have _sight_ as a precise sense (as detailed in [the section "The Environment" in chapter 14: Exploration](#Exploration_Environment_pinpoint)).